Latest News

 The swell of solar-powered energy in California has led to the largest drop in fossil-fuel-fired electricity output year-over-year.

 California's solar- and battery-system output has risen dramatically in recent years.
-This will serve as a blueprint for other states, even if federal legislators scrape support for clean energy.
+This will serve as a blueprint for other states, even as U.S. lawmakers cut support for clean energy.

 CLEAN PUSH

-Ember data show that California's solar farm electricity supply during January-July jumped 15% compared to the same months of 2024, to a new record 54.709 gigawatt-hours (GWh).
+Ember data show that California's solar farm electricity supply during January-July grew by 15% compared to the same months of 2024, reaching a record 54.709 gigawatt hour (GWh).

 According to LSEG's data, the increase in solar energy supplies of about 7,200 GWh was accompanied by a 75% increase in California's storage capacity.
 This allowed utilities to reduce fossil fuel-fired electricity generation by 21%.

-Solar farms contributed a record amount of electricity to California during the period January-July, with a 39% share, up from the 33% in 2024.
+Solar farms contributed a record amount of electricity to California during the period January-July, up from the 33% in 2024.

 As a comparison, Texas, the state with the second largest solar footprint in the U.S.A., has secured 10,4% of its electricity this year from solar farms.

-The solar portion of California's energy mix has increased, while the fossil fuels share has fallen steadily and reached a new low of 26% in 2025.
+The solar portion of California's energy mix has steadily increased, while the fossil fuels share has fallen.
+It has reached a new low of 26% in 2025.

 This compares with a national fossil fuel share so far of 55% in 2025.
 It cements California as the leader in clean electricity deployment.